alibaba/innodb-java-reader/README.md

 InnoDB is a general-purpose storage engine that balances high reliability and high performance in MySQL, since 5.6 InnoDB has become the default MySQL storage engine.

 Everybody knows MySQL is a row oriented OLTP database with B+ tree clustered index to store records.
-In Alibaba, I encountered one MySQL performance issue, and this led me to deep dive into InnoDB internal mechanism, but it turned out to be hard since the source code is too complex to know every detail.
-There are few internal documentations either.
+In Alibaba, I encountered one performance issue related to MySQL, and this led me to deep dive into InnoDB internal mechanism.
+To better understand how InnoDB stores data, I introduce this project, and I choose Java language to implement because it is widely used and more understandable.
+Some of the works are inspired by [Jeremy Cole](https://blog.jcole.us/)'s blog about InnoDB, which helps me a lot.

-To better understand how InnoDB stores data, I introduce the project for prototyping, and I choose Java language to implement because it is widely used and more understandable.
-Some of the works are inspired by [Jeremy Cole](https://blog.jcole.us/)'s blog about InnoDB, which helps me a lot, many thanks to Jcole.
+Currently this project is production-ready and is able to work in real environment.

 ## 2. Prerequisites

-* MySQL 5.6, 5.7 or 8.0.
+* Supported MySQL version: 5.6, 5.7, 8.0.
 * Make sure [InnoDB row format](https://dev.mysql.com/doc/refman/5.7/en/innodb-row-format.html) is either `COMPACT` or `DYNAMIC`.
 * Enable `innodb_file_per_table` , which will create standalone `*.ibd` file for each table.
 * InnoDB file page size is set to 16K.